chnsdly/mycompany/content/english/about.md

 ---
-title: "Hengli New Energy · Leader in Power Battery Technology"
+title: "Hengli New Energy Technology (Linyi) Co., Ltd."
-description: "We consistently focus on core power battery R&D, driving green energy transformation with safe, efficient, and reliable products"
+description: "Focused on power battery technology R&D, driving the green energy revolution with safe and efficient products"
 bg_image: "images/feature-bg.jpg"
 layout: "about"
 draft: false

 ################################## About #####################################
 about:
   enable : true
   image : "images/company/about.jpg"
-  title : "Innovation-Driven, Quality-First" content : "**Team**<br/>
+  title : "Innovation-Driven, Quality-Oriented" content : "**R&D Team**<br/>
-  As pioneers in the new energy sector, we understand the critical importance of core technology for product excellence.
-Our company boasts a strong core R&D team comprising industry-leading experts, dedicated to exploring and innovating cutting-edge lithium battery technologies.
-With proprietary intellectual property and multiple patented technologies, we ensure our products remain at the industry forefront.<br/>
+  As a pioneer in the new energy industry, we understand the importance of core technology in product competitiveness.
+Our company has a strong R&D team, bringing together top experts in the industry, dedicated to the exploration and innovation of cutting-edge lithium battery technology.
+With independent intellectual property and multiple patented technologies, we ensure our products stay ahead of the industry.<br/>
-  **Quality Management**<br/>Every battery leaving our factory embodies our commitment to quality.
-We've established a rigorous quality management system, meticulously controlling every step from raw material procurement and cell selection to production assembly and multiple pre-shipment inspections.
-This ensures we deliver high-performance, safe, and reliable premium battery products."
+  **Quality Management**<br/>Every battery that leaves our factory carries our commitment to quality.
+We have established a rigorous quality management system, from raw material sourcing and cell selection to production and final inspection.
+Every step is meticulously executed to deliver high-performance, safe, and reliable battery products to you."

   button:
-    enable : false
+    enable : true
-    label : "Download Company Profile"
+    label : "Download Product Specification Catalog"
     link : "#"

   funfacts:
-  # funfacts loop
   - icon : "fas fa-flask"
-    name : "R&D Patents"
+    name : "Number of Patents"
     count : "150"

-  # funfacts loop
   - icon : "fas fa-industry"
     name : "Annual Capacity (GWh)"
     count : "35000"

-  # funfacts loop
   - icon : "fas fa-battery-full"
-    name : "Cumulative Vehicle Installations"
+    name : "Total Vehicle Installations"
     count : "1000000"

-  # funfacts loop
   - icon : "fas fa-globe-asia"
     name : "Global Partners"
     count : "150"

-  # funfacts loop
   - icon : "fas fa-shield-alt"
     name : "International Safety Certifications"
     count : "18"

-  # funfacts loop
   - icon : "fas fa-certificate"
     name : "Zero-Defect PPM"
     count : "50"